avivamunshi/BiasCheckCityWiki/README.md

 1. **Wikipedia Articles**: We access Wikipedia articles through the MediaWiki REST API.
 2. **US Census Data**: Population data for US states is sourced from the US Census Bureau.
 3. **Regional Division Data**: The regional divisions within the US are defined by the US Census Bureau.
+4. Some code examples were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+Revision 1.0 - August 15, 2023

 ## Data Sources
 [US Cities Wikipedia Dataset](https://drive.google.com/drive/folders/1qzJcMILGuf_GjvfjwXizN5B8T9VUGhLv)